tthelin/VulkanTutorial/java/01_Overview.md

 ##### Symbols

-Vulkan symbols you'd find in the vulkan.h header are in the `org.lwjgl.vulkan.VK10` package.
+Vulkan symbols (functions, constants, etc) you'd find in the vulkan.h header are in the `org.lwjgl.vulkan.VK10` package.
 They are named exactly the same.

+When Vulkan comes out with a new version, say 1.1, then LWJGL will make a new Java package named after that version (i.e. VK11) and any symbol that is new to that vesion will be in that package (existing symbols will still be in their original package, such as VK10).

 ##### Structs